FluxCapacitor2/FluxCapacitor2/README.md

 ## 👋 Hi there!
 ### ℹ About Me
 My name is Brendan, and I love solving complex problems.
-I am a Computer Science student at North Carolina State University, and I have been doing computer programming as a hobby for over 6 years, building projects like [BlueDragon](https://github.com/BlueDragonMC/) (Kubernetes, Kotlin, Next.js, MongoDB), [Easysearch](https://github.com/FluxCapacitor2/easysearch/) (Go, SQLite), and a [capture-the-flag recruitment challenge](https://www.bswanson.dev/projects/ctf/) (Next.js, Docker, SQLite) for my high school's cybersecurity team.
+I am a Computer Science student at North Carolina State University, and I have been doing computer programming as a hobby for over 7 years, building projects like [BlueDragon](https://github.com/BlueDragonMC/) (Kubernetes, Kotlin, Next.js, MongoDB), [Easysearch](https://github.com/FluxCapacitor2/easysearch/) (Go, SQLite), and a [capture-the-flag recruitment challenge](https://www.bswanson.dev/projects/ctf/) (Next.js, Docker, SQLite) for my high school's cybersecurity team.

-I'm also a volunteer full-stack web developer at [Pitch Labs](https://www.pitchlabs.org/), a small business education nonprofit.
-I manage their cloud infrastructure and maintain their website and internal dashboard, both of which are built with Next.js 14, TailwindCSS, and Strapi.
+I'm also working part-time at Purdue's [Rosen Center for Advanced Computing](https://www.rcac.purdue.edu/) on [AnvilOps](https://anvilops.rcac.purdue.edu/), a platform-as-a-service that automates the build and deployment process needed to run apps on Kubernetes.

 ---